 3. TAKE A BATH

-Taking a bath in hot water before bed is the easiest thing that helps me fall asleep faster.
-It’s actually the drop in body temperature that happens after heating up from a bath that promotes a deeper sleep.
-This is because our body temperature naturally decreases as evening rolls around, signally to our body it’s time for sleep.
+Taking a bath in hot water before bed is the easiest thing that helps me fall asleep.
+This is how it works: your core body temperature drops as your body works up a sweat from a hot bath.
+Our body temperature naturally decreases as evening rolls around, signalling to our body it’s time for sleep.
 The drop in body temp post bath helps mimic this signal.